tlswg/tls13-spec/draft-ietf-tls-tls13.md

 willing to negotiate TLS 1.2 MUST behave in accordance with the requirements of
 {{RFC5246}} when negotiating that version.
 In particular:

-* TLS 1.2 ClientHellos may omit this extension.
+* TLS 1.2 ClientHellos MAY omit this extension.

 * In TLS 1.2, the extension contained hash/signature pairs.
 The pairs are encoded in two octets, so SignatureScheme values have been allocated to